timaeus-research/paper-rllcs-2024/README.md

 - `per-token-samples/`: HTML presentation of tokens in context.
 - `per-token-analysis/`: Results of analyzing these samples in terms of induction patterns, Dyck patterns, skip n-grams, and n-grams.

+> **Trigger Warning**: The tokens in context are sampled from the Pile dataset, which contains a wide range of text from the internet.
+A large number of samples contain offensive and inappropriate language or content.
+The internet is a wild place.